 The Board must comprise of individuals with a balance of skills, diversity and expertise, who individually and collectively possess the necessary qualifications commensurate with the size, complexity and risk profile of the licensee.
 The Board must have a sufficient number of independent directors.
-In case of a Bahraini investment firm licensees with a controller, at least one-third of the Board must be independent.
+Money changer licensees and trust service providers must have at least one independent director.

-If the Bahraini investment firm licensee has a controller or a group of controllers acting in concert, such person(s) must recognise their specific responsibility to the minority shareholders as Board members have responsibilities to the licensee's overall interests, regardless of who appoints them.
+If the Bahraini licensee has a controller or a group of controllers acting in concert, such person(s) must recognise their specific responsibility to the minority shareholders as Board members have responsibilities to the licensee's overall interests, regardless of who appoints them.

-HC-2.1.4 The CBB may call upon each independent director at its discretion to have a general discussion on the affairs of the Bahraini investment firm licensee.
+HC-2.1.3 The CBB may call the independent director at its discretion to have a general discussion on the affairs of the Bahraini licensee.